crobi/rpg-cards/README.md

 To lanunch the generator locally on your browser:

-- Run `npm start` to run the local HTTP server, then open one of the indicated URLs (e.g. http://localhost:8080) in your browser
+- Run `npm start` to run the local HTTP server, then open one of the indicated URLs (e.g. http://localhost:8080) in your browser.
+Please use localhost instead of other aliases, since it is treated as a [secure context](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts).
+This enables access to more advanced JavaScript features.

+---

+Do you want me to make it more formal (e.g., documentation style) or more casual (developer guide style)?

 To deply the generator into a website: